btjanaka/cpsm/README.md

 1. Add NPM and use packages from it to automate linting, formatting, etc. for the repo.
 1. Add a CONTRIBUTING.md
-1. Refactor command line argument parsing to make it easier to add modes
 1. Add checks for the current directories in init mode (may be undesirable)
 1. Check for existing input files in the main directory before creating a new one (and query the user to see if they would like to use that file).